Note-able/noteable/README.md

 * `cd noteable && yarn --ignore-engines` - this will install the necessary dependencies.
 * `yarn run mongo` - starts up a local cache for authentication.
 * `yarn run start-dev` - starts up a hot webpack dev server.
 This should rebuild when you make changes to front-end code.
+ * You shouldn't have to run this command if you are only making API changes.
 * `yarn run server-dev` - runs the server using babel-node so you can write in es6.

 ## Workflow